vvereen/Fabric-Capacity/README.md

 •	Scale up to F4 between 8:00 am and 4:00 pm

-•	Scale down to F2 after 4:00 pm
+•	Scale down to F2 at 4:00 pm

 #### Capacity Pause/Resume Logic App